 How does it affect my lawn

 When the thatch builds up past 25mm it will impede the ability of your lawn to receive the correct amount of nutrients it needs.
 Water, air and nutrients will all be restricted from reaching your lawns roots.
 As a result, your lawn will be susceptible to drought and the dry thatch layer will create a barrier that restricts the benefits of irrigation.
-A think thatch layer also harbors fungi and the additional stress makes your lawn susceptible to pest damage.
+A thick thatch layer also harbours fungi and the additional stress makes your lawn susceptible to pest damage.

 Simple dethatching method: Mower

 The simplest dethatching method only requires a mower with a catcher, with the blades set very low.
 This is essentially a controlled scalping of your lawn.
 It is vital that you ensure all clipping are going to the catcher.
 For buffalo lawns such as Sir Walter DNA certified Buffalo with no underground runners, this is the only type of dethatching method that should be done.
 Make sure to be careful not to have the height of your lawn mower too low, you don't want to affect the runners too much.

 Specialist equipment for dethatching is available from your local equipment hire shop such as Kennards Hire.
 Simply ask for a lawn dethatcher or Veritmower.
 The dethatcher is available for day hires and can be picked up or delivered.